AG-Philipsen/cl2qcd/CONTRIBUTING.md

 We encourage you to read [more about them](https://chris.beams.io/posts/git-commit/).
 It should not be so hard to get used to the above rules.
-However, to be sure to fullfil them, you should use the [git hooks](#using-the-distributed-git-hooks) distributed in the repository, which can be automatically set up.
+However, to be sure to fulfil them, you should use the [git hooks](#using-the-distributed-git-hooks) distributed in the repository, which can be automatically set up.

 ### Editing existing files or creating new ones